-Meetings are normally scheduled to take place on the last Thursday of each month in the Council Chambers, Town House, 57 High Street, Haddington, East Lothian EH41 3EN, telephone 01620 827 485.
+Meetings are normally scheduled to take place at 10 am on the last Thursday of each month in the Council Chambers, Town House, 57 High Street, Haddington, East Lothian EH41 3EN.

 These premises have disabled people's access and facilities.